jaeweon/jaeweon/README.md

-# 개발자가 되기 위해 프로그래머가 되었습니다.
+# To Be Tech Leader

 <div align=left>